mever-team/FairBench/docs/quick.md

 x, y, yhat = fb.bench.tabular.compas(test_size=0.5, predict="probabilities")
 ```

-!!! info
-    FairBench also supports other types of predictive tasks too, such as
+**FairBench also supports other types of predictive tasks, such as
 (multiclass) classification and ranking.
 Supported data formats
 for system outputs include include lists or other iterables,
-    numpy arrays, and pytorch/tensorflow/jax tensors.
+numpy arrays**, and pytorch/tensorflow/jax tensors.

 ## 2. Sensitive attributes